Fishing to be allowed during England’s national lockdown - But no night fishing [and no fishing at Kingsbridge until Monday 11 January 2021]

-12. All members carrying out routine maintenance or other work will apply the same rules in so far as hygiene and social distancing is concerned and in addition to any particular issues arising from any risk assessment for the relevant work.
-Follow advice for opening and locking containers and the buildings at Trout waters that is expressed at 3 above: use best hygiene practice and carry appropriate equipment and materials [examples are anti-viral hand foam, hand gel, –use these after touching hard surfaces in common use].
-Wipe down hand tools etc. with an anti-bacterial spray.
-When working on a particular activity no more than six individuals shall gather together in any one place; use common sense in this respect – Three persons working on one side of a lake and four on another is not going to be interpreted as more than six people meeting together.
+12. All members carrying out essential maintenance or other similar work will apply the same rules in so far as hygiene and social distancing is concerned and in addition to any particular issues arising from any risk assessment for the relevant work.
+Follow advice for opening and locking containers and the buildings at trout waters that is expressed at 4 above: use best hygiene practice and carry appropriate equipment and materials [examples are anti-viral hand foam, hand gel, –use these after touching hard surfaces in common use].
+Wipe down hand tools etc. with an anti-viral spray or standard disinfectant.
+When working on a particular activity it shall be carried out in isolation.

 13. Bailiffs will continue to operate but maintain social distancing requirements; all anglers must hold up their Club membership books for inspection and provide their membership number upon request.
 [At Rawlsbury also be prepared to offer any individual acting for the landowner the same inspection].

-Except where in conflict with the above, the existing Club rules continue to apply and in particular attention is drawn to the national requirement for a valid EA rod licence, hours of opening and closing of fisheries and that the normal close season rules for fishing continue to apply on the River Stour and at Alder Hills Pond.
+Except where in conflict with the above, the existing Club rules continue to apply and in particular attention is drawn to the national requirement for a valid EA rod licence, hours of opening and closing of fisheries and that the normal close season rules for fishing and fish species continue to apply on the River Stour, at Alder Hills Pond and Rawlsbury.

 NB: If requested by relevant authorities to do so, the Club will use the personal information it holds on members and guests to assist track and trace for attendees at Club waters.